John Fraser (botanist): Legacy

-Throughout his travels, Fraser sent his collections to his nursery in London for reproduction and general sale to gardeners and architects coming to London to look for plants; to his herbarium (later becoming that of the Linnean Society) for further study; and to his clients, including Catherine the Great, the Emperor Paul I, the Dowager Empress Maria Feodorovna, the Chelsea Physic Garden, William Aiton (head gardener of Kew Gardens), Sir James Edward Smith (founder of the Linnean Society), and others.
+Throughout his travels, Fraser sent his collections to his nursery in London for reproduction and general sale to gardeners and architects coming to London to look for plants; to his herbarium (later becoming that of the Linnean Society) for further study; and to his clients, including Catherine the Great, Emperor Paul I, the Dowager Empress Maria Feodorovna, the Chelsea Physic Garden, William Aiton (head gardener of Kew Gardens), Sir James Edward Smith (founder of the Linnean Society), and others.
 William Roscoe wrote of him: "John Fraser brought more plants into this kingdom [Britain] than any other person."

-Though Fraser died young, his sons carried on their father's work; John Jr. returned to America where he continued his own botanic excursions until 1817 before returning to England and founding his own nursery.
 Fraser was hailed early on by his biographers as "[O]ne of the most enterprising, indefatigable, and persevering men that ever embarked in the cause of botany and natural science."

-Species named for Fraser
+Species named after Fraser

-Species named after Fraser include, among others, Abies fraseri (Fraser Fir), Magnolia fraseri (Fraser Magnolia), and the gentianworts, Frasera.
-A 50-foot Fraser Fir was used in 1998 as the U.S. Capitol Christmas Tree; the species was also used in 1974.
-The Fraser's Saint John's wort (Triadenum fraseri) is named in honour of Fraser.
+Species named after Fraser include, among others, Abies fraseri (Fraser's fir), Magnolia fraseri (Fraser's magnolia), and the genus of gentianworts Frasera.
+A 50-foot Fraser fir was used in 1998 as the U.S. Capitol Christmas Tree; the species was also used in 1974.
+The Fraser's Saint John's wort (Triadenum fraseri) is also named in honour of Fraser.

+Progeny

+Fraser's eldest son John Jr. (c.
+1779–1852) continued in his father's footsteps as a plant hunter after Fraser's death and became a respected nurseryman in his own right (ALS 1848).
+John Jr. also owned the Hermitage Nursery at Ramsgate (1817–1835), and when he retired he sold his nursery to William Curtis in 1835.
+John Jr. met with the celebrated American botanist Asa Gray in 1839, early on in Gray's career, and ultimately sold the Fraser herbarium to the Linnean Society in 1849.

+Fraser's younger son, James Thomas, directed the family nursery at Chelsea with his older brother until 1811 and then on his own until 1827.
+Fraser's grandson, John, became a member of the Royal Horticultural Society, attending meetings in 1877.